Battle of Lauffeld: Battle

 Most sources suggest around 82,000 French troops faced a slightly smaller Allied army, although estimates vary.
 The next day was overcast, and heavy rain made movement slow and difficult, so the battle began with an exchange of artillery fire at 6:00 am, which continued until 8:30.
-The British and German infantry left the villages where they had spent the night, having first set them on fire to prevent their use by the French, and formed up on open ground.
-Based on his experience at Fontenoy, Ligonier urged they be used as fortified positions; after some hesitation, Cumberland agreed.
-Saxe assumed the Allies were retreating across the Meuse, and around 10:30 sent troops into what he assumed were now empty villages.
+Cumberland now made a serious error of judgement, and moved his infantry out of the villages where they had spent the night, having first set them on fire.
+At Fontenoy in 1745, Saxe used similar positions to inflict heavy casualties on the Allied troops, and Ligonier urged that they be re-occupied.
+After some hesitation, Cumberland agreed, but the change in orders caused confusion among his subordinates.

-While true of Vlytingen, Lauffeld had been re-occupied by troops under Frederick of Hesse-Kassel, and the next four hours developed into a fierce struggle.
-The French finally captured Lauffeld around 12:30 pm, after taking heavy casualties in a series of frontal assaults.
+Saxe assumed abandoning the villages meant Cumberland was retreating across the Meuse, and around 10:30 sent his infantry forward to take possession.
+Although Vlytingen was empty, Lauffeld had been re-occupied by troops under Frederick of Hesse-Kassel.
+Over the next few hours, the village changed hands four or five times, before the French finally captured it around 12:30 pm.
 Cumberland ordered a counter-attack but as the infantry formed up, a Dutch cavalry unit to their front was routed by the French and fled, throwing those behind them into disorder and exposing the Allied centre.
-The Dutch in the centre had until now not been able to do more than two fruitless attacks with part of the infantry, both times beaten back by French artillery, losing 537 men.
-When the Allied left gave way, the Dutch and Austrians followed, in the expression of an eyewitness, 'like lambs', and the battle was lost.
+This was held by the Dutch, who had been limited to two fruitless attacks, both repulsed by French artillery, costing them 537 men.
+When the Allied left gave way, the centre and right followed.